 Most databases built for online transaction processing (OLTP) use a transaction log to record changes.
 In the case of a system or database crash, the transaction log enables loss-less database recovery.
-Fundamentally, all committed and recoverable database changes can be found in the transaction log.
+Fundamentally, all committed and recoverable changes can be found in the database transaction logs.

-Log-based change data capture parses the changes from the transaction log, asynchronously from the transactions submitting the changes.
+A log-based capture mechanism parses the changes from the transaction log, asynchronously from the transactions submitting the changes.
 Some database technologies provide an API for log-based CDC.
 Others don't, and in-depth expertise is required to get changes out.

-Some data replication use cases require transactional consistency in line with the data source.
+Some data replication use cases require transactional consistency in line with the data source tables.
 Log-based CDC allows for this by default because transaction boundaries and commit order are in the transaction log.

-When to consider other types of CDC: Some technologies or deployments such as cloud-deployed databases or applications delivered as a hosted solution or appliance, simply don't allow for log-based CDC.
+- When to consider other types of CDC: Some database technologies or deployments, such as cloud-deployed databases or applications delivered as a hosted solution or appliance, simply don't allow for log-based CDC.

-Trigger-based CDC is an approach to record changes as they happen.
-Every insert, update and delete operation not only performs its respective change, but a trigger fires to record the change in a separate change table.
+Trigger-based CDC is an approach to recording changes as they happen.
+Every insert, delete and update operation not only performs its respective change, but a trigger fires to record the change in a separate change table.

 The trigger-based approach was preferred before log-based solutions were developed.
-Nowadays organizations want to avoid the impact of the triggers on database processing.
-However, trigger-based CDC works well, and even SAP’s native solution for CDC from SAP HANA still relies on it.
+Nowadays, organizations want to avoid the impact of triggers on database processing.
+However, trigger-based CDC still works well, and even SAP’s native solution for CDC from SAP HANA relies on it.

-The two most common implementations for trigger-based capture:
+There are two common implementations for trigger-based capture:

 - Record the change in its entirety.
 Doing so allows for access to the full history of the changes but effectively doubles the amount of data written to the database for the originating transaction.
 But with all change data in separate tables, retrieving it is simple.

-- Record only the identifying key for the row, and the type of operation (insert, update or delete).
-This approach has less impact on the originating transaction.
+- Record only the identifying key for the row and the type of operation (insert, update or delete).
+This approach has minimal impact on the originating transaction.
 However, knowing just the key and type of operation is not enough to reconstruct the entire history of changes.
-Also, data extraction takes up extra resources due to the required join between the change table and the base table to retrieve then-current values.
+Data extraction often takes up extra resources due to the required join between the change table and the base table to retrieve then-current values.

-Good for: Use cases when transaction performance is not critical, and your system has adequate processing capacity available.
+- Good for: Use cases when transaction and database performance are not critical and your system has adequate processing capacity.

-Good for: Applications with a reliable low watermark column on all tables.
-Timestamp or low watermark-based CDC is an alternative when other options including log-based or trigger-based CDC are not available.
+- Good for: Applications with a reliable low watermark column on all tables.
+Timestamp or low watermark-based CDC is an alternative when other options, including log-based or trigger-based CDC, are unavailable.

 Change data capture with Fivetran